magentabusiness/magentabusiness.github.io/docs/iot-gateway/config/ocpp.md

 ---
 layout: docwithnav-gw
 title: OCPP Connector Configuration
-description: OCPP protocol support for ThingsBoard IoT Gateway
+description: OCPP protocol support for IoT Hub IoT Gateway

 ---

 * TOC
 {:toc}

-This guide will help you get familiar with OCPP Connector configuration for ThingsBoard IoT Gateway.
+This guide will help you get familiar with OCPP Connector configuration for IoT Hub IoT Gateway.
 Use [general configuration](/docs/iot-gateway/configuration/) to enable this Connector.
 The purpose of this connector is to communicate between Charge Point and Central System using OCPP protocol.